Alcide De Gasperi: Death and legacy

 "De Gasperi was against exacerbating conflict", according to his former secretary and former Prime Minister Giulio Andreotti.
 "He taught us to search for compromise, to mediate."

-He is considered to be one of the founding fathers of the European Union.
+He is considered one of the founding fathers of the European Union.
 From the very beginning of European integration, De Gasperi, Robert Schuman and Konrad Adenauer met regularly.
 He helped to organize the Council of Europe and supported the Schuman Declaration, which in 1951 led to the foundation of the European Coal and Steel Community – a forerunner in the process of European integration.
 In 1954 he was elected president of the forerunner of the European Parliament, the Community's Common Assembly.
 Although eventually transformed into the current project of the European Union, De Gasperi helped to develop the idea of a common European defence policy.
 In 1952, he received the Karlspreis (International Charlemagne Prize of the City of Aachen), an award by the German city of Aachen to people who contributed to the European idea and European peace.
 The 1954–1955 academic year at the College of Europe was named in his honour.